 This design follows Kimura-san’s philosophy, that a bike is comfortable to ride, even when it is customised!
 He does not only preach this philosophy, he also practices it.
 He once delivered a custom motorcycle to a client in Hokkaido, a whopping 1400km away from the shop, one way!

-All photos are provided by Heiwa MC
+All photos are take by Kazuo Matsumoto

 Share This Story, Choose Your Platform!